Help to Claim UC

-Universal Credit helps people on a low income or not in work meet their living costs.
+Universal Credit (UC) helps people on a low income or not in work meet their living costs.
 It combines six benefits into a single monthly payment.
 These are:

 - Housing Benefit